BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

    - Completing them gives money, XP and Street Cred.
 Completing enough of them gives perk points, new cyberware and a stealth perk tree.
  - [Dead Body Alert](https://www.nexusmods.com/cyberpunk2077/mods/26746) keeps enemies alert for good once they find a body.
 In the base game they calmed down after a minute.
  - [Stealth Finishers](https://www.nexusmods.com/cyberpunk2077/mods/9360) lets you do a melee finisher as an instant stealth takedown, instead of always grabbing first.
- - [No uncrouching when melee attacking from stealth](https://www.nexusmods.com/cyberpunk2077/mods/4470) keeps V crouched for a stealth melee attack.
-If the first hit kills, you stay hidden.
- - [Optical Camo Realism and Utility](https://www.nexusmods.com/cyberpunk2077/mods/15308) makes the gun in your hands stay visible while you're cloaked.
-Holding a gun makes you easier to spot and easier to hit.
-Fists and arm cyberware stay invisible.
  - [Body Shield](https://www.nexusmods.com/cyberpunk2077/mods/10533) lets a body you're carrying soak up bullets.

 <Details>